| As shocking as it may seem the 1980s are

 imagine that the cues original owner would have been delighted that it

+went to someone capable of getting the most from it.
 I know that break building is at a high point in

 modern play, but still remember the achievements of the players from the past.